Generic Vanishing, 1-forms, and Topology of Albanese Maps: Preliminaries

-\begin{definition} For a constructible complex $\sF\in D^b_c(X) $, let $\sM$ denote the corresponding complex of $\sD_X$-modules.
-For any integer $i$, the regular holonomic $\sD_X$-module $\sH^i(\sM)$ underlies the perverse cohomology sheaf $^p\sH^i(\sF)$.
-The singular support of $\sM$ is defined as
+Then we define the singular support of the bounded complex of constructible sheaves as follows. \begin{definition} For a constructible complex $\sF\in D^b_c(X) $ and any integer $i$, the singular support of $\sF$ is defined as